 For millennia, many Indigenous groups have called Pigeon Point and the surrounding area home, including the Awaswas, Muwekma and Ramaytush Ohlone.
 As one of the most prominent points along this stretch of coast — the other being Año Nuevo just to the south — there is a natural shelter on its southern side which provides ideal protection from the prevailing and, at times relentless, northwesterly winds.
 It has always been a natural place to access the abundance of the life-rich, cool Pacific waters.

 In the Spanish and Mexican eras of California, the point was known as “Punta de las Balenas,” or “Whale Point,” after the gray whales that frequently pass offshore on their annual migrations between the Arctic and Mexico.
 In the late 1800s, Portuguese whalers would hunt these gentle behemoths off the point, hauling them ashore along the protected southern side at what is still known today as Whaler’s Cove.

 The discovery of gold in 1848 and the following rush of ship traffic marked a seismic shift in this landscape’s modern history.
 Vessels of all types were pressed into service to carry gold-seekers and goods to the booming town of San Francisco, and a veritable marine highway developed almost overnight.
 Eagerly searching for sights of land, many ships ventured too close to shore, learning the hard way just how foggy this coast can be.

-The original, first-ordered Fresnel lens is now on display inside the adjacent Fog Signal Building, with plans to one day be reinstalled in its rightful place.
+The original, first-order Fresnel lens is now on display inside the adjacent Fog Signal Building, with plans to one day be reinstalled in its rightful place.
 Here the top of the tower is artificially illuminated with powerful flashlights.